h5law/h5law.github.io/posts/happiness-pain.md

 It walks beside us, often disguised as struggle.

-Happiness is often elusive; we can grasp it for moments, but it is gone the next.We are in an eternal struggle to catch the next fix of happiness allotted to us.In the meantime, we suffer, we struggle, we are in pain - the opposite of happiness, but without these, there could be no such thing as happiness.
-If we hadnever felt sad, pain, sorrow, we wouldn't even understand what happiness is in the slightest.
+Happiness is often elusive; we can grasp it for moments, but it is gone the next.
+We are in an eternal struggle to catch the next fix of happiness allotted to us.
+In the meantime, we suffer, we struggle, we are in pain - the opposite of happiness, but without these, there could be no such thing as happiness.
+If we had never felt sad, pain, sorrow, we wouldn't even understand what happiness is in the slightest.

 Life offers no clear instructions.
 There is no visible blueprint explaining why we suffer, fail, or lose what we love.
 We want meaning, but the world does not